objektwerks/house/README.md

 Tapir
 -----
 >I was unable to derive endpoint schemas for **Command** and **Event** due to auto/semi-auto derivation and inline
 >errors.
-Naturally, this may be due to my ignorance.
+Naturally, this is likely due to my ignorance.
 But the docs were of no help to me.
-Nor was the experience of
+Nor was the experience
->others.
+>of others.

 >Consequently, **Endpoint** handles in/out, text/plain values via just-in-time json conversions.
 Think, old school.